VanilaMao/Simple-Inventory/README.md

 ```
 --- How would design a data structure/method to provide sorted lists of card data structures by property field?

-  Ideally, maybe tree sort or heap sort are the choice for sorting big amount of data such as millions records
+  Ideally, maybe  heap sort are the choice for sorting big amount of data such as millions records
  ```